hennypurwadi/Bert_FineTune_Sentiment_Analysis/README.md

 The model was trained and tested on a labeled dataset from [Kaggle](https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp).

-## The input dataframe should have a single column named "text".
+##To predict the sentiments on unlabeled datasets, use the predict_sentiments function provided in this repository.

-##To predict the sentiments, use the predict_sentiments function provided in this repository.
+## The unlabeled daataset to be predicted should have a single column named "text".

 The model is available on Hugging Face
 ## Model Hub: https://huggingface.co/RinInori/bert-base-uncased_finetune_sentiments